Why Every Runner Should Keep A Running Log

 What pace did you run that tempo at?

-If you have a running log, you could answer any of these questions at the turn of a page.
+If you have a running log, you could answer any of these questions at the turn of a page or the swipe of a screen.

 There have been times when I felt my training was not going well, but when I would look back at past running logs I would see that my paces in workouts were faster than they were a few months prior.

-Having a running log allows you to track the improvements you are making as you progress in your training.
+Having a running log allows you to track your improvements as you progress in your training.

 Woman looking at her running on her phone.